DependableSystemsLab/Ranger/README.md

 To calculate the SDC rates you can use the log files written during the fault injection.
 Otherwise, you can put counters in the fault injection code to measure the average SDC.

-## How to evaluate Ranger
+## Evaluation of Ranger
-(The following commands use the LeNet model in /Ranger-benchmarks/LeNet-mnist/ as an example)
+(The following commands use the LeNet model and assume you're under the following directory: /Ranger-benchmarks/LeNet-mnist/)

 ### 1. To evaluate the effectiveness in improving the DNN's error resilience